 The 7 Marathons 7 Continents is a virtual solo run where you will run 7 marathon or half marathons on all 7 continents!
 You can run your full or half marathon all at once, or can track your miles over multiple runs to complete your race.
 An online map will track your progress across each course.
 After you finish your marathon or half marathon on one continent, you will move to the next until you reach your journey’s end of 183.4 or 91.7 miles.

-You have until January 31st to complete your mileage.
-Awards will be given to the first male and female to: finish all 7 courses on 7 continents, fastest overall cumulative time, and fastest cumulative time on each continent.
+Awards will be given to the first male and female in each boarding group to: finish all 7 courses on 7 continents, fastest overall cumulative time, and fastest cumulative time on each continent.

 Our experienced race organizers will be with you every step of the way!
 We’ll send you on the virtual travel experience of a lifetime, highlighting cultural insights and notable attractions on each course, and will keep track of all the results at the end of each day.